DarvidTorres/mydocs/Python/OOP/Classes, objects and inheritance.md

 - Class objects support two kinds of operations: attribute references and instantiation.
 - Classes can inherit attributes and methods from other classes.

-## Attribute references

 - Attribute references use the standard syntax used for all attribute references in Python: `<obj_identifier>.<obj_atribute>`.
 - Valid attribute names are all the names that were in the class’s namespace when the class object was created.

-## instantiation
+Class instantiation uses function notation.
+Just pretend that the class object is a parameterless function that returns a new instance of the class.

 - Objects are created by calling the class as if it were a function, e.g., `obj = MyClass()`.
 - Instantiation is creating a new object/instance of a class.